rbms-bsc/DCRMR/_pages/Additional-notes/Script.md

 ## 9.24.2 RDA definition and scope

-<a name="9.24.2.1">9.24.2.1</a> A set of characters or symbols used to express written language content of an expression.
+<a name="9.24.2.1">9.24.2.1</a> A set of characters or symbols used to express written language content of an resource.

 ## 9.24.22.Y.Y DCRMR elaboration of scope